Background information on IFS

 No certificate will be obtained for the following observations:

-• 1.2.4 KO no.1: Management should ensure that employees are aware of their for food safety and quality and that mechanisms are in place to the effectiveness of their work.
+• 1.2.4 KO no.1: Management should ensure that employees are aware of their responsibilities for food safety and quality and that mechanisms are in place to review the effectiveness of their work.
 Such mechanisms should be clearly described and documented.

 • 2.2.3.8.1 KO No. 2: Specific monitoring procedures have been established for each CCP to determine whether a CCP is controlled.
 Records of this monitoring shall be maintained for a relevant period of time.
 All identified CCPs must be demonstrably controlled.
 The monitoring and control of each CCP is demonstrable via records.
 These registrations also specify the person responsible, the dates and the results of the controls.

-• 3.2.1.2 KO no. 3: The for hygiene are implemented and apply to all relevant employees, third parties and .
+• 3.2.1.2 KO no. 3: The requirements for hygiene are implemented and apply to all relevant employees, third parties and .

-• 4.2.2.1 KO no. 5: Where customer agreements exist, with regard to product formulation / and technological requirements, these should be adhered to.
+• 4.2.2.1 KO no. 5: Where customer agreements exist, with regard to product formulation / recipes and technological requirements, these should be adhered to.

-• 4.12.1 KO no. 6: Based on the hazard analysis and assessment of relevant risks, procedures should be defined and implemented to avoid contamination with foreign objects and materials.
+• 4.12.1 KO no. 6: Based on the hazard analysis and assessment of relevant risks, procedures should be defined and implemented to avoid with foreign objects and materials.
 Contaminated products should be treated as non-conforming products.

 • 4.18.1 KO no.7: A traceability system shall be in place, which allows identification of product batches in relation to batches of raw materials, packaging in direct contact with food and packaging intended for direct contact with food or from which direct contact with food can be expected.
-The traceability system includes all relevant processing and distribution .
+The traceability system includes all relevant processing and distribution data.
 Traceability shall be guaranteed and documented until delivery to the customer.

 • 5.1.1 KO no. 8: Effective internal audits must be carried out in accordance with the agreed audit program.
 This should include all the requirements of the IFS Standard.
 The scope and frequency of internal audits must be based on a hazard analysis and the assessment of the resulting risks.
 This also applies to storage locations outside the factory that are owned or rented by the company.